Apple’s Face ID Got Fooled Again By A 3D Printed Face Mask

 In Bkav’s latest video, the “Require Attention for Face ID” and “Attention Aware Features” were both enabled.
 Also, the video runs uncut throughout the process thus suggesting that the experts successfully spoofed the Face ID feature.
 The expert first unlocked the phone with his own face.
 Then, using the new 3D mask, the phone was also successfully unlocked.

-Ngo Tuan Anh, Vice President of Cyber Security at Bkav, stated “About 2 weeks ago, we recommended that only very important people such as national leaders, large corporation leaders, billionaires, etc. should be cautious when using Face ID.
+Ngo Tuan Anh, the vice president of Cyber Security at Bkav, stated, “About 2 weeks ago, we recommended that only very important people such as national leaders, large corporation leaders, billionaires, etc. should be cautious when using Face ID.
 However, with this research result, we have to raise the severity level to every casual user: Face ID is not secure enough to be used in business transactions.”

 The researchers at Bkav said that the process of making a 3D model is not as complicated as it seems to be.
 By just taking photos of a person at different angles, a 3D image can easily be created.